Joint Reward Modeling: Internalizing Chain-of-Thought for Efficient Visual Reward Models: Methodology

-We refer to this implicit reasoning process as \textbf{Latent Chain-of-Thought (Latent CoT)}.
-Unlike explicit Chain-of-Thought methods, Latent CoT does not require generating intermediate reasoning text at inference time.
-Language supervision acts as an implicit constraint on the representation space, preventing collapse to shallow features:
+Unlike explicit Chain-of-Thought methods, JRM does not generate intermediate evaluation text at inference time.
+Language supervision acts as a training-time constraint and helps the model avoid collapse to shallow features:

 We empirically validate this hypothesis in Section~\ref{sec:svd_analysis}, where joint training nearly doubles the effective rank compared to the baseline.

 During inference, JRM uses only the backbone and reward head: